-The DES is a category of Tier 4, so you are still sponsored by Queen Mary University of London under this scheme.
-You must meet the Tier 4 requirements in place at the time that you make your application.
+The DES is a category of Student immigration permission, so you are still sponsored by Queen Mary University of London under this scheme.
+You must meet the Student requirements in place at the time that you make your application.

 Your immigration permission would be issued for an additional 12 months from the expected end date on your new CAS.